 Cellulose insulation is composed primarily of recycled newspapers turned into fibers, and it offers a slightly greater R-value per inch than does fiberglass insulation.
 As a result, you’ll need less insulating material with cellulose to achieve the same insulating power fiberglass offers.
 Loose-fill (or blow-in) cellulose material contains small chunks of fibers blown into place using a special machine.
 The benefit of this type of insulation is that it fills in small crevices and is easier to install in existing floors and wall spaces.

 Although cellulose insulation does have paper material in its composition, cellulose is treated with a fire-resistant material called borate, which allows it to be installed safely in home settings.
 Even with the paper composition, cellulose insulation is no more at risk for biological growth than other types of building materials.

-Whether you need to add more insulation to your attic or completely replace your home’s attic insulation, One Source Heating and Cooling can help.
-Call us at 205-209-4246, and let our attic insulation specialists help you choose the proper insulation type for your home.
+Whether you need to add more insulation to your attic or completely replace your home’s attic insulation, One Source Heating, Cooling & Electrical can help.
+Call us at (205) 509-1929, and let our attic insulation specialists help you choose the proper insulation type for your home.